What is dental anaesthesia?

 In dentistry, both general and local anaesthesia are used.

-The type of anaesthesia used depends on the area or duration of the surgical procedure.
+The type used depends on the area or duration of the surgical procedure.
 Anaesthesia involves infiltrations into different areas, such as the upper and lower jaw.

 Local anaesthesia with conscious sedation